Book Review: The Great Gatsby by F. Scott Fitzgerald

 Ten years later he had a great name for who he was: Jay Gatsby, and the streets he and she had walked through when he fell in love formed a ladder to a treetop The secret place - he can climb up, and if he climbs alone, he can suck the sap of life as soon as he goes up.

 Then, on the highest unattainable altar, "her white face was close to his own, and his heart beat faster and faster.
 He knew that as soon as he kissed this girl, he would bring his indescribable longings to her for a short time.
-The breaths of her are forever united, and his mind will never run as freely as the mind of God.
+Her breaths of her are forever united, and his mind will never run as freely as the mind of God.

 So he waits and listens a little longer for the tuning fork that has struck a star.
 Then he kisses her At the touch of his lips, she opened to him like a flower, and the incarnation of the ideal was complete."